KOTOR-Community-Portal/mod-builds/content/k2/validated/full.md

 **Category & Tier:** Graphics Improvement / 2 - Recommended

-**Non-English Functionality:** PARTIAL - Compatibility with English, French and German
+**Non-English Functionality:** PARTIAL - Some text will be blank or in English

 **Installation Method:** TSLPatcher Mod